jlegind/Specimens_OCR/README.md

 ### Limitations
 Handwritten labels cannot be handled at this point in time.
 This part is a work in progress.
 Currently I am looking into the Keras deep learning framework for a solution.
+I have been thinking that if the handwritten documents belong to a small group of individuals, then the individual handwriting style ought to be identifiable.
+Each individual style could then be it's own font and from there you might have a reliable handwriting OCR method.